ASVT0SH/key-logger/README.md

 # key-logger
 Keylogger implemented using python

-You can run main.py or you can have subproc.py internally call main.py .
+- You can run main.py or you can have subproc.py internally call main.py
-Calling main.py directly is safer as it is easier to terminate.
-To terminate main.py just press **ESC** on the keyboard.
+- To terminate main.py just press **ESC** on the keyboard.
-To terminate subproc.py exit the shell.
+- To terminate subproc.py exit the shell.

 Disclaimer:
 ===========================